-Fifth Line: Course 10-412-190 is being exchanged for its alternate course course = 1
+Fifth Line: Course 10-412-190 is being exchanged for its alternate course 10-412-164 = 0

-Sixth Line: Course 10-412-125 is being deleted and not exchanged for a new
+Sixth Line: Course 10-412-125 is being deleted and not exchanged for a new course = 1

 System Aligned Curriculum Modification

 WTCS and/or WIDS initiate modification on a periodic review (every three years) or asneeded basis.
 Colleges may also initiate modification by request of presidents, deans, instructors, staff and/or advisory committees.